ipragmatech/pods-export-csv/readme.txt

 == Description ==

+= Motivation for this plugin =

+Pods is a powerful framework that transforms WordPress to a full blown CMS.

+Pods also provides an administration UI that allows you to manage these objects or "pods".
+However there is no feature for exporting the pods data through bulk actions and select the fields before generating the csv.

+= Usage =

 With this plugin you can export pods data as csv.

 After activation the plugin an option is added to bulk actions "Export Csv".